Wood Look Tile Is Not The Only Product That RESEMBLES Wood.

 8×48 became an industry standard.

 Today, porcelain tiles that cover around 2.5 sqft per piece and above are the most popular sizes in the industry.
 Whereas planks up to 72″ long are now available, those tiles are not yet in a mature stage and tend to warp more than expected.
-They require expensive clips system that can level the corner but can’t straighten the entire tile.
+They require an expensive clips system that can level the corner but can’t straighten the entire tile.

 We advise shoppers to chose sizes bigger than 6×36